babel/website/docs/caveats.md

 In IE8 `Object.defineProperty` can only be used on DOM objects.
 This is unfortunate as it's required to set getters and setters.
-Due to this if you plan on supporting IE8 or below then the user of getters and setters isn't recommended.
+Due to this if you plan on supporting IE8 or below then the usage of getters and setters isn't recommended.

 **Reference**: [MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#Internet_Explorer_8_specific_notes).